Prose Review: Is Luxury Hair Care Actually Better?

 Prose strange data

-None of these categories are cited or explained.
 How is Prose calculating "water hardness"?
 How would local pollution levels impact a shampoo formulation, and how is Prose calculating local pollution levels?

 We find this entire process to be somewhat unscientific and certainly frustrating from a user's perspective.
 Prose provides no evidence that this "individualized" approach is more effective than regular shampoo.

-As we discussed in our review of another personalized health company called Noom, we recommend that consumers be cautious about sharing so much health data with a consumer products company unless you are extremely sure of the security and anonymity of that data, and that the brand is not selling that data.
+As we discussed in our review of another personalized health company called Noom, we recommend that consumers be cautious about sharing so much health data with a consumer products company unless they are extremely sure of the security and anonymity of that data, and that the brand is not selling that data.

-Prose Ingredient Analysis
+Prose Shampoo Ingredient Analysis

 Prose shampoo ingredients

-The ingredients in our "individualized" shampoo formulation based on our sample responses are shown above.
 There are a number of ingredients in this formulation which are clinically shown to improve hair quality.

 Jojoba seed oil was shown in a medical review published in the Polymers journal to provide protection to hair thread and improve breakage resistance.